Wisconsin Supreme Court blocks Evers’ stay-home extension

 MADISON, Wis.
+(AP) — The Wisconsin Supreme Court struck down Gov. Tony Evers’ stay-at-home order Wednesday, ruling that his administration overstepped its authority when it extended the mandate for another month without consulting legislators.

-(AP) — Wisconsin Gov. Tony Evers’ administration overstepped its authority when it extended the governor’s stay-at-home order through the end of May, the state Supreme Court ruled Wednesday.
+Wisconsin Gov. Tony Evers’ administration overstepped its authority when it extended the governor’s stay-at-home order through the end of May, the state Supreme Court ruled Wednesday.

 The 4-3 ruling marks a defeat for Evers as Republican legislators, in the midst of the coronavirus pandemic and with the aid of the conservative-controlled high court, continue to chip away at the Democratic governor’s powers.

-The decision invalidates the order but not immediately.
-The majority chose to leave it in place until May 20 to give the Legislature and Evers’ administration time to come up with a new coronavirus plan.

 Evers issued a stay-at-home order in March that closed schools and nonessential businesses.
 The closures battered the state economy, but Evers argued they were necessary to slow the virus’ spread.
-The order was supposed to lift on April 24, but Department of Health and Human Services Secretary Andrea Palm, an Evers appointee, extended it to May 26.
+The order was supposed to lift April 24, but Health and Human Services Secretary Andrea Palm, an Evers appointee, extended it to May 26.

-Republicans, worried about the economic fallout, asked the Supreme Court on April 21 to block the extension.
-The Republicans said Palm exceeded her authority and argued that the extension amounts to an administrative rule, requiring legislative approval.
+Republicans asked the Supreme Court to block the extension, arguing that Palm exceeded her authority because the extension amounted to an administrative rule, requiring legislative approval.

 Evers’ administration countered that state law clearly gives the executive branch broad authority to quickly enact emergency measures to control communicable diseases.
 Attorney General Josh Kaul also noted that Evers’ order was similar to that in at least 42 other states and has saved many lives.

-Nearly seven out of 10 Wisconsin residents still back Evers’ “safer at home” order, based on a Marquette University Law School poll released Tuesday.
-However, the support had dropped from 86% in March to 69% in May, driven by increasing opposition from Republicans, the poll showed.
+Nearly seven of 10 Wisconsin residents back Evers’ “safer at home” order, based on a Marquette University Law School poll released Tuesday, though that support was down from 86% in March.

 Evers’ administration faced an uphill battle in convincing the court to keep the order in place.
 Conservative-leaning justices hold a 5-2 majority.
-Four of the the five conservative justices joined on the majority opinion.
-The fifth conservative, Brian Hagedorn, joined with liberal justices Ann Walsh Bradley and Rebecca Dallet in dissent.
+Four conservative justices joined on the majority opinion.
+The fifth, Brian Hagedorn, joined with liberal justices Ann Walsh Bradley and Rebecca Dallet in dissent.

-Chief Justice Patience Roggensack wrote for the majority that the order equates to an emergency rule that Palm can’t enact unilaterally.
-The order creates criminal penalties that Palm has no authority to create, she added.
+Roggensack wrote for the majority that the order amounts to an emergency rule that Palm can’t enact unilaterally, and creates criminal penalties that Palm has no authority to create.

-“Rule-making exists precisely to ensure that kind of controlling, subjective judgement asserted by one unelected official, Palm, is not imposed in Wisconsin,” Roggensack wrote for the majority.
+“Rule-making exists precisely to ensure that kind of controlling, subjective judgement asserted by one unelected official, Palm, is not imposed in Wisconsin,” Roggensack wrote.

+The Republican legislators had asked the court to let the rule remain in place for six days to give them time to work with Evers’ administration on an alternative plan.
+The court refused to grant the stay, saying the two sides have had weeks to come up with something.

-The GOP has not offered any alternative plans.
+The GOP so far has not offered any alternative plans.
 The state’s chamber of commerce has suggested allowing all businesses to open at once while compelling higher-risk establishments and operations to take increasingly strict mitigation measures such as requiring employees to use protective gear.

+Soon after the court’s order, the Tavern League of Wisconsin posted news of the ruling on its website and said it meant businesses could open immediately.

 The GOP move against Evers mirrors actions taken by Republican-controlled legislatures in other states, most notably against the Democratic governors in nearby “blue wall” states Michigan and Pennsylvania.
 All three are critical presidential battlegrounds in November.